csprance/graphtoy-plus/README.md

+# GraphToy-Plus
+> A fork of iq's GraphToy with dynamic variables and other helpful additions for graphics programming

+## Extras
+* Dynamic Variables
+* Extra Sharing Features
+  * Adds more features to the sharing aspect to help educate
+* Mask Visualizer
+  * Visualize a value as a mask instead of a graph
+* Written in Typescript (Much easier to extend now thanks to strong types)
+* Uses React (Could be a good or bad thing)
+* Runs in Docker with Traefik for easy deployment

+## Development
-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: